 - Exponential Moving Average (EMA): The EMA gives more weight to recent price data, making it more responsive to new price information.
 This is particularly useful for short-term traders looking to capture quick price movements.

-How to use: The moving averages reflect the bigger picture of the trend the cryptocurrency is in.
-If the price is above the MA, this is considered to be an uptrend; if below, it is a downtrend.
-Normally, longer and shorter moving average crossovers-the so-called golden crosses-form when the 50-day MA crosses above the 200-day MA and can give potential buy or sell signals.
+How to use: The moving averages reflect the bigger picture of the cryptocurrency trend.
+If the price is above the MA, this is considered an uptrend; if it is below, it is a downtrend.
+Typically, longer and shorter moving average crossovers- the so-called golden crosses- form when the 50-day MA crosses above the 200-day MA and can give potential buy or sell signals.

 Relative Strength Index (RSI)

-The RSI is a momentum oscillator that measures the speed of a change in price action-usually over 14 days.
-RSI readings range from 0 to 100.
+The RSI is a momentum oscillator that measures the speed of a price change over usually 14 days.
+Its readings range from 0 to 100.

 - Oversold: An RSI below 30 indicates that a cryptocurrency is oversold, meaning its price may be undervalued and could experience a rebound.

-How to use: RSI is employed in the detection of potential reversal levels.
-On extreme levels, overbought-oversold traders expect price correction if the RSI is overbought, and a bounce in price if it is over-sold.
+How to use: The RSI detects potential reversal levels.
+On extreme levels, overbought-oversold traders expect a price correction if the RSI is overbought and a price bounce if it is oversold.

 Moving Average Convergence Divergence (MACD)

-MACD is a trend-following indicator that shows the relationship of two moving averages of the price of a cryptocurrency.
+MACD is a trend-following indicator that shows the relationship between two moving averages of the price of a cryptocurrency.
 It consists of two lines:

 - MACD Line: The difference between the 26-day EMA and the 12-day EMA.